This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - Dry Ingredients – This raspberry almond thumbprint recipe uses all purpose flour and a little bit of salt.
 Be sure to measure your flour correctly so you get a soft texture

 - Raspberry Jam – You don’t need much raspberry jam to fill these cookies with.
 The key is filling them before baking, otherwise the cookie can puff making it hard to fill after.
+You can use seedless raspberry jam or raspberry preserves.

 How To Make These Raspberry Thumbprints – Step By Step